uwplse/pumpkin-pi/README.md

 ##### Prettier Types

-By default, DEVOID lets Coq infer the types of lifted terms.
-You can instead tell DEVOID to lift the types (these are typically prettier) if you set the following function:
+By default, PUMPKIN Pi lets Coq infer the types of lifted terms.
+You can instead tell PUMPKIN Pi to lift the types (these are typically prettier) if you set the following function:

 ```